 Type 1 diabetes is the most common type in children, accounting for two thirds of new cases in children of all ethnic groups.
 It is one of the most common chronic childhood diseases, occurring in 1 in 350 children by age 18; the incidence has recently been increasing, particularly in children < 5 years.
 Although type 1 can occur at any age, it typically manifests between age 4 years and 6 years or between 10 years and 14 years.

-Type 2 diabetes, once rare in children, has been increasing in frequency in parallel with the increase in childhood obesity (see obesity in children Children Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
-Complications include cardiovascular disorders (particularly in people with excess abdominal fat), diabetes mellitus... read more ).
+Type 2 diabetes, once rare in children, has been increasing in frequency in parallel with the increase in childhood obesity (see obesity in children Children Obesity is a chronic, multifactorial, relapsing disorder characterized by excess body weight and defined as a body mass index (BMI) of ≥ 30 kg/m2.
+Complications include cardiovascular disorders... read more ).
 It typically manifests after puberty, with the highest rate between age 15 years and 19 years (see obesity in adolescents Obesity in Adolescents Obesity is now twice as common among adolescents than it was 30 years ago and is one of the most common reasons for visits to adolescent clinics.
-Although fewer than one third of obese adults... read more ).
+Although fewer than one third of adults with... read more ).

 Monogenic forms of diabetes, previously termed maturity-onset diabetes of youth (MODY), are not considered type 1 or type 2 (although they are sometimes mistaken for them) and are uncommon (1 to 4% of cases).

 Prediabetes is impaired glucose regulation resulting in intermediate glucose levels that are too high to be normal but do not meet criteria for diabetes.
 In obese adolescents, prediabetes may be transient (with reversion to normal in 2 years in 60%) or progress to diabetes, especially in adolescents who persistently gain weight.
-Prediabetes is associated with the metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia.
-Causes... read more (impaired glucose regulation, dyslipidemia, hypertension, obesity).
+Prediabetes is associated with the metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal adipose tissue), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia... read more (impaired glucose regulation, dyslipidemia, hypertension, obesity).

 Etiology of Diabetes in Children and Adolescents

 Monogenic forms of diabetes are caused by genetic defects that are inherited in an autosomal dominant pattern, so patients typically have one or more affected family members.
-There is no insulin resistance or autoimmune destruction of beta-cells.
+Unlike type 1 and type 2 diabetes, there is no autoimmune destruction of beta-cells or insulin resistance.
 Onset is usually before age 25 years.

 Pathophysiology of Diabetes in Children and Adolescents